josevalim/logger/README.md

   * Logging to files and log rotation.
   * Metadata (like file, line and module) and tracing.
   * Switching between sync and async modes.
-  * Support a logger that redirects messages for testing.

-The following features won't be supported to stay closer to Erlang's logger:

-  * New warnings levels.

 Notice it is unclear what the `Logger` module API will look like for now.
 We could implement the logging functionality with macros but it is unclear how well it would play with the configuration system.
 We also need remember to keep the API extensible for future features coming in the mid-term, like metadata.